zhued/zhued.github.io/_posts/blog/2015-09-22-daily_social_challenges.md

 > Me -> "Ok wait" lays down "now take the picture"

-> Girl -> "omg what are you doing." laughs and smiles exchanted
+> Girl -> "omg what are you doing." laughs and smiles exchanged

+**LOL THAT WAS AN INTERESTING EXPERIENCE**

 <figure>
     <a href="/../../images/challenges/09_22_15_lay_down.jpg"><img src="/../../images/challenges/09_22_15_lay_down.jpg" alt="image"></a>
 </figure>

-**LOL THAT WAS AN INTERESTING EXPERIENCE**